 She smiled at his concern.
 “Thanks, man.”
-She rubbed the small of her back again then rubbed it once more.
+She rubbed her lower back with her thumbs.
 “I and my back thank you.”

 “Got it,” he replied before rising with a grunt and walking towards the cabinet.

 Dana left him; trusting that he’ll take care of the valuables.
 She then made her way towards the back of the single story home.
 The muffled sound of music wafted down the hall.
-Upon recognizing the tune, Dana hummed along to it.
-She rapped twice on the door then opened it.
+Upon recognizing the tune, Dana hummed along to it then rapped twice on the door before opening it.
 She stifled a laugh at the sight she walked in on.
 Michelle was dancing—more like thrashing—about the room.
 Dana watched her friend for a moment more before greeting, “Hey, hey, hey.”

 Michelle stopped short and let out an embarrassing laugh.
 “Oh… Hey, D!
 H-how long have you been standing there?”